thecredibleway/thecredibleway-com/docs/faq/questions/arent-all-religions-paths-to-the-same-god.md

 on the cross for you and me ([Phil 2:5-8](https://www.biblegateway.com/passage/?search=Philippians%202%3A5-8&version=NKJV)).

-Based on what we know of Him through scripture, through eyewitness accounts, through history, through the lives of his disciples; Jesus was not motivated to lie about his identity for any reason!  *If Jesus was not an imposter, then what's the alternative?*
+Based on what we know of Him through scripture, through eyewitness accounts, through history, through the lives of his disciples; Jesus was not motivated to lie about His identity for any reason!  *If Jesus was not an imposter, then what's the alternative?*

-Other self-proclaimed gods and saviors have come and gone, but Jesus Christ, stands head-and-shoulders above them all; and He is still alive!** The evidence is in favor of Jesus as Lord, embodying truth and love!
+**Other self-proclaimed gods and saviors have come and gone, but Jesus Christ, stands head-and-shoulders above them all; and He is still alive!** The evidence is in favor of Jesus as Lord, embodying truth and love!
 The consistency of [His teachings](../../jesus/crediblilty/teachings-of-jesus.md), the [fulfillment of prophecies](../../jesus/crediblilty/prophecies-fulfilled.md) and the transformative power of